Entree3k/Useful-Software/Utility Programs/Download Managers.md

 # Download Managers

+Download managers are software tools that optimize the downloading process by offering features like accelerated download speeds, pause and resume functionality, and the ability to schedule downloads.
+They streamline the process of acquiring files from the internet, enhancing efficiency and convenience for users.

 ### [JDownloader2](https://jdownloader.org/jdownloader2) - Download manager that supports downloading from a variety of file-hosts.
 Supports downloading video from many websites.
 (Free, Open-source)

 ![jdownloader-2 (Small)](https://github.com/Entree3k/Useful-Software/assets/28127566/8e2b171f-51b3-432a-a6a4-7be511dbbd5d)